Cape Town's Windiest Pool Cover Market

 - Low-profile design: Recessed installations sit flush to reduce wind-catch surface area.

-- Solar Thermal Blankets: R11,000–R34,000 (must be paired with safety cover in wind zones)
+- Solar Thermal Blankets: Must be paired with safety cover in wind zones

-- Manual Safety Covers: R34,000–R81,000 (reinforced anchors included)
+- Manual Safety Covers: Reinforced anchors included for West Coast wind

-- Automatic Slatted Covers: R230,000–R350,000 (sealed track housing standard)
+- Automatic Slatted Covers: Sealed track housing standard for coastal environments

 Can a pool cover handle the Table View wind?